HughePaul/joi-model/README.md

 };
 ```

-Then create a model class for that schema:
+Create a model class for that schema:

 ```javascript
 var joiModel = require('joi-model');